baoqger/chrisbao/source/_posts/how-to-implement-libpcap-on-linux-with-raw-socket-part1.md

 ### Bind to one network interface

-Before we add additional settings, the sniffer captures all the packets received on all the network devices.
-So the next step, let us try to bind the sniffer to a specific network device.
+Without the additional settings, the sniffer captures all the packets received on all the network devices.
+Next step, let us try to bind the sniffer to a specific network device.

 Firstly, you can use `ifconfig` command to list all the available `network interfaces` on your machines.
 The network interface is a software interface to the networking hardware.